-Yet in recent years this image has begun to totter.
-The fortification of the borders of the EU and reports of police violence against refugees cause even pro-Europeans to doubt their own idealistic image of the EU.
-The European Union appears powerless in the face of governments in member states such as Hungary or Poland that overtly question democratic institutions and values.
-In its foreign relations, the focus of the EU “peace power” is increasingly on combating terrorism and controlling migration.
-Pressure on the rules-based world order and an increasingly active China on the international stage add to the high expectations placed upon Europe.
+Yet in recent years this image has begun to falter.
+The fortification of the EU’s borders and reports of police violence against refugees cast doubt even in the minds of the most committed Europeans.
+The European Union appears powerless in the face of governments in member states such as Hungary and Poland that overtly question democratic institutions and values.
+In its foreign relations, the EU – with its long-standing self-image as a “force for peace” – increasingly focuses on combating terrorism and controlling migration.
+Pressure on the rules-based international order and an increasingly active China on the international stage add to the high expectations placed upon Europe.